SVanda/pictureBright/README.md

 	- cd coverage/
 	- open index.html

+Running Functional Tests: (using Selenium IDE and Rspec) -rspec spec/functional_tests/* (this should run all the functional tests that cover the requirements)

 Bug Fixes:
 1) If avatar uploades but does not display, try changing line
 - before_filter :configure_permitted_parameters, if: :devise_controller?